 A pacifier is popularly thought of as an easy way to wean a baby away from sucking his thumb.
 Though this may be so, a pacifier can often become merely a substitute for the thumb.
 The sucking motion is still there which does nothing to reduce the risk for misalignment.

-Consult with Dr. Patterson of Colorado Dentistry for Kids about the importance and the recommended remedies for discouraging continued thumb sucking.
-Call today @ 303-367-1502 in Aurora.
+Consult with our Aurora pediatric dentist Dr. Patterson of Epic Dentistry for Kids about the importance and the recommended remedies for discouraging continued thumb sucking.
+Call today @ 720-721-3600.